datacommonsorg/data/scripts/biomedical/PharmGKB/README.md

 - ['gene_var.tmcf'](tMCFs/gene_var.tmcf) maps the `gene_var.csv` output file from `format_relationship.py` to entities and properties for import.
 - ['genes.tmcf'](tMCFs/genes.tmcf) maps the `genes.csv` output file from `format_genes.py` to entities and properties for import.
 - ['phenotypes.tmcf'](tMCFs/phenotypes.tmcf) maps the `phenotypes.csv` output file from `format_phenotypes.py` to entities and properties for import - these are the cases were the entity is MeSHDescriptor.
+- ['phenotypes_mesh_supplementary_concept_record.tmcf'](tMCFs/phenotypes_mesh_supplementary_concept_record.tmcf) maps the `phenotypes.csv` output file from `format_phenotypes.py` to entities and properties for import - these are the cases in which the entity is MeSHSupplementaryConceptRecords.
-- ['phenotypes_mesh_concept.tmcf'](tMCFs/phenotypes_mesh_concepts.tmcf) maps the `phenotypes.csv` output file from `format_phenotypes.py` to entities and properties for import - these are the cases in which the entity is MeSHConcept.
+- ['phenotypes_mesh_qualifier.tmcf'](tMCFs/phenotypes_mesh_qualifier.tmcf) maps the `phenotypes.csv` output file from `format_phenotypes.py` to entities and properties for import - these are the cases in which the entity is MeSHQualifier.
 - ['var_var.tmcf'](tMCFs/var_var.tmcf) maps the `var_var.csv` output file from `format_relationship.py` to entities and properties for import.
 - ['variants.tmcf'](tMCFs/variants.tmcf) maps the `variants.csv` output file from `format_variants.py` to entities and properties for import.